PANNC.ORG

 Toy Foam Balls

-• Any toy ball made entirely out of low or medium-density foam and produced by a toy company such as Koosh, Nerf, etc., may be used as a throwable weapon.
+• Any toy ball made entirely out of low or medium-density foam such as Koosh, Nerf, etc., may be used as a throwable weapon.

 Cross-Gaming: "Sock Grenades" from Goucher-style HvZ games are allowed.